Frequently Asked Questions

 In many cases, yes.
 A brief site visit helps us understand the scope, ensure accurate pricing, and confirm that we can deliver high-quality results—even for smaller tasks.

-We handle a wide range of smaller jobs—like painting a single room, touch-ups, accent walls, front doors, trim work, or small repairs that don’t require a full-home repaint.
+We handle a wide range of smaller jobs at Phinney Ridge Painting—like painting a single room, touch-ups, accent walls, front doors, trim work, or small repairs that don’t require a full-home repaint.

 Yes, in some cases.
 Encapsulation involves sealing lead-painted surfaces with a special coating.
 We’ll evaluate your home to determine if it’s a safe and code-compliant solution for your situation.